Lelia J. Robinson: Early life

-Lelia J. Robinson was born on July 23, 1850, to a white, middle-class family in Boston, Massachusetts.
+Robinson was born on July 23, 1850, to a middle-class family in Boston, Massachusetts.
 Her parents were Mary and Daniel Robinson.
-Robinson's family including her mom, dad, and sister, all lived in Boston.
-To be close to her family, she desired to practice there.

-Robinson married Rupert J. Chute at seventeen years old, after completing her public education.
-She worked as a journalist in Boston, writing for the Boston Globe, the Boston Post, and the Boston Times.
+Robinson married Rupert J. Chute at age seventeen, after completing her public education.

+She worked as a journalist in Boston, writing for the Boston Globe, Boston Post, and Boston Times.
 She also worked in Berlin as a foreign correspondent.

-After Robinson divorced her husband in 1877 for adultery, the only acceptable grounds for divorce at that time, she decided to pursue a legal career in effort to support herself at the age of twenty-eight.
+Robinson divorced her husband in 1877 for adultery, the only acceptable grounds for divorce at that time.
+She decided to pursue a legal career in effort to support herself at the age of twenty-eight.

-Education and Requirements for the Bar
+Education and requirements for the Bar

 Robinson enrolled as a student at Boston University School of Law in October 1879, the only woman in a class of 150.
-Other women had enrolled as law students at Boston University before Robinson, but all of them failed to complete their legal education.
+Other women had previously enrolled there as law students, but all failed to complete their legal education.
 Robinson did not feel like she did not belong at this school.
-She acted as if belong and was even called "good fellow" by her male classmates.
+She acted as if she belonged, and was even called "good fellow" by her male classmates.
 She was the first woman to graduate from Boston University School of Law, in June 1881.
-She graduated, cum laude, as number four in her class out of 32 students.
-Although she completed many different achievements, she still had a long way to go.
-In order to satisfy the court, several requirements and qualifications needed to be met.
-These requirements included: an intention to live in the commonwealth, be twenty-one years old, have good moral character, a reference letter from a practicing attorney, and lastly an examination by the court needed to be passed.
-Even after, Robinson was still to face trouble.
+She graduated, cum laude, fourth in her class out of 32 students.

+To satisfy the court, she needed to meet several requirements.
+These included an intention to live in the commonwealth, be twenty-one years old, have good moral character, provide a reference letter from a practicing attorney, and pass an examination by the court.